loglux/vpnpolicy/README.md

 You can comment out 'rules.nvram_commit()' if you don’t want to save your rules in the router’s memory

-and comment out in 'rules.client_restart(client)' to prevent VPN client from restarting.
+and comment out 'rules.client_restart(client)' to prevent VPN client from restarting.

 ### Start